๐ŸŒGlobal Studies

 Paris Agreement on Climate Change

-Compare: Paris Agreement vs. NPT—both address existential global threats, but they take opposite approaches.
-The NPT imposes strict obligations on most states while granting privileges to a few (nuclear powers); the Paris Agreement lets each country set its own commitments.
-Both face criticism: the NPT for unfairness, Paris for weakness.
+Compare: Paris Agreement vs. NPT: both address existential global threats, but they take opposite structural approaches.
+The NPT imposes strict obligations on most states while granting privileges to a few (the recognized nuclear powers).
+The Paris Agreement lets each country set its own commitments.
+Both face criticism: the NPT for unfairness, the Paris Agreement for weakness.

 Quick Reference Table